-For a detailed written response to your questions, write the Florida Department of Revenue, Taxpayer Services, 5050 West Tennessee Street, Building L, Tallahassee, FL 32399-0112.
+For a detailed written response to your questions, write the Florida Department of Revenue, Taxpayer Services, 5050 West Tennessee Street, Tallahassee, FL 32399-0112.

-Want the latest tax information?
-Want due date reminders to file sales tax and unemployment tax returns?
-Go to www.myflorida.com/dor and click on: "Subscribe to Our Publications."
-It's fast, easy, and free.
+Want the latest tax information and due date reminders to file sales tax and unemployment tax returns?
+Go to www.myflorida.com/dor and click on: "Subscribe to our tax publications."
+It's fast, easy, and secure.